Manlobi

 Manlobi (also: Malobi) is a village of Ndyuka Maroons in the Sipaliwini District of Suriname.
 The village is located on an island in the Tapanahony River.

 Overview

-Manlobi was built by runaway slaves from the plantations.
+Man was built by runaways from the plantations.
 In 1797, it was reported that there was a village on this location.

 Manlobi has a school, and a Methodist church.
 In 2010, a communication mast was placed on the Berayu mountain near the village, providing the village with mobile phone access.

 In 2007, Freedom Resources, a gold mining company, procured a large concession on the left shore of the river and built a settlement near the landing ground with a supermarket.
 The mining activities have attracted skalians, illegal gold dredges, who pollute the river with mercury.

 In 2009, the short documentary Trypps #6 by Ben Russell was shot in Manlobi.